Galapagos Islands Vacations: everything you should know before booking

 - Don’t use flash when photographing

-I have selected the best hotels in the Galapagos islands to help you pick your perfect place to stay.
-However if you want to have an overview of hotel prices and locations you can check out this useful map.
+I have selected the best hotels in the Galapagos Islands to help you pick your perfect place to stay.
+However, if you want to have an overview of hotel prices and locations, you can check out this helpful map.

 Santa Cruz Island

-This is a brief summary of what to do in Santa Cruz.
-But you can read my full guide to Santa Cruz, Galapagos
+This is a summary of what to do in Santa Cruz.
+But you can read my complete guide to Santa Cruz, Galapagos.

 Santa Cruz is the main island, not the biggest, but where the majority of the business life happens.
-Here is where the WIFI is faster, there are more infrastructures, such as banks, supermarkets, hotels, and commercial services in general.
+This is where the Wi-Fi is faster.
+There is more infrastructure, such as banks, supermarkets, hotels, and commercial services.

-Flights from Quito and Guayaquil get to Santa Cruz, via Baltra Island, where the airport is situated (read this section to know how to get from the airport to Puerto Ayora).
+Flights from Quito and Guayaquil get to Santa Cruz, via Baltra Island.
+The airport is situated (read this section to know how to get from the airport to Puerto Ayora).

 WHAT TO DO IN SANTA CRUZ: FREE DO-IT-YOURSELF ACTIVITIES